BettercareHealth/bettercare/nc/nc-1.md

 1. Signs of fetal distress during labour (baseline bradycardia or late decelerations)
 2. Delivery before 37 weeks of gestation
-3. Abnormal presentation of the fetus (e.g. breech)
+3. Abnormal presentation of the fetus (e.g.&nbsp;breech)
 4. Difficult or traumatic delivery (e.g. forceps delivery)
 5. General anaesthesia or recent analgesia (pethidine or morphine within the last 4 hours)